 6-Set realistic goals and deadlines

 Setting clear goals and deadlines is critical for staying on track.
-However, it’s important to set realistic goals and deadlines that are achievable within the given time frame.
+However, setting realistic, achievable goals and deadlines within the given time frame is essential.

 7-Use the 80/20 rule

 The 80/20 rule, also known as the Pareto Principle, states that 80% of your results come from 20% of your efforts.
 Focus on the 20% of tasks most critical to your success and delegate or eliminate the rest.